General Truthfulness Characterizations Via Convex Analysis: Finite-Valued Properties

 \subsection{Finite Properties in Mechanism Design}

+Mechanisms with a finite set of allocations are common.
+Carroll~\citeyear{carroll2012when} examines them and observes they give rise to polyhedral typespaces.
+Theorem~\ref{thm:power-diag} strengthens this characterization to power diagrams, which rules out polyhedral examples such as the one shown in Figure~\ref{fig:polyhedral}.
+In particular, the example of the left of the figure fails to be a power diagram because all power diagrams in $\reals^d$ are cell complexes~\cite{aurenhammer1987criterion}, while it is merely a tiling as the intersection of the $a_1$ and $a_2$ cells is not a face of the $a_1$ cell.

-Suppose we have are in a mechanism design setting with a finite set of allocations $\A$ and we have picked an allocation rule $a$.
-Under what circumstances is $a$ implementable (i.e. when is there a payment rule that makes the resulting mechanism truthful)?
-If the set of types is convex, Saks and Yu~\citeyear{saks2005weak} showed that the following condition is necessary and sufficient. \begin{definition} Allocation rule $a$ satisfies {\em weak monotonicity} (WMON) if $a(t) \cdot (t' - t) \leq a(t') \cdot (t'-t)$ for all $t,t' \in \T$. \end{definition} From Theorem~\ref{thm:main-char}, we know that $a$ being implementable means that there exists a $G$ such that $a$ is a selection of its subgradients.
-But this is equivalent to saying that the property $\Gamma(t) = \A \cap dG_t$ is directly elicitable!
+Suppose we are in a such a mechanism design setting with a finite set of allocations $\X$ and we have picked an allocation rule $a$.
+Under what circumstances is $a$ implementable, i.e., when is there a payment rule that makes the resulting mechanism truthful?
+For convex type sets, Saks and Yu~\citeyear{saks2005weak} showed that the following condition is necessary and sufficient.

+\begin{definition} Allocation rule $a$ satisfies {\em weak monotonicity} (WMON) if $a(t) \cdot (t' - t) \leq a(t') \cdot (t'-t)$ for all $t,t' \in \T$. \end{definition} From Theorem~\ref{thm:main-char}, we know that $a$ being implementable means that there exists a $G$ such that $a$ is a selection of its subgradients.
+But this is equivalent to saying that the property $\Gamma(t) = \X \cap dG_t$ is subgradient-elicitable.
 This gives us a new proof of this theorem by showing that WMON characterizes power diagrams.
-In particular, we can leverage the following characterization of power diagrams.
+In particular, we can leverage the following characterization of power diagrams due to Aurenhammer~\citeyear{aurenhammer1987criterion}.
+This result assumes that $a$ is defined on all of $\V = \reals^d$, as until recently power diagrams have not been studied on restricted domains.
+However, recent results for restricted domains imply that Aurenhammer's argument generalizes in a straightforward way~\cite{borgwardt2019power}.
+For completeness, we provide a sketch of the proof for the restricted version.

+\begin{definition} A \emph{tiling} $C$ of a convex set $\T \subseteq \V$ is a covering of $\T$ by finitely many $j$-polyhedra, called \emph{$j$-faces} of $C$, whose (relative) interiors when restricted to $\T$ are disjoint. \end{definition}